docs

 Module Configuration

 @scayle/nuxt-opentelemetry can be configured through module options or runtime environment variables.
-The following options are available.
+The options with a NUXT_OPENTELEMETRY_ variable can be set at runtime, the others can only be set at build-time through the module configuration.

 • enabled or NUXT_OPENTELEMETRY_ENABLED - This option enables or disables the module.
 If enabled is set to false at build-time, the module will not install any plugins or modify the entrypoint.
 If it is set to false at runtime, the plugin will be installed, but spans will not be created for Nitro requests.